Connect with us

 This pot of money is for maintenance and upgrades at existing airports.
 “The United States built modern aviation, but our airports lag far behind our competitors,” the White House said.

 Some leaders in other states have suggested spending this money on gate and terminal repairs.
-The White House, in its breakdown, said the funds could “address repair and maintenance backlogs, reduce congestion and emissions near ports and airports, and electrification and other low-carbon technologies.”
+The White House, in its breakdown, said the funds could “address repair and maintenance backlogs, reduce congestion and emissions near ports and airports, and drive electrification and other low-carbon technologies.”

 Electric vehicle chargers: $51 million